Apollo MCP Server User Guide

 10}

-option of the MCP Server provides it with a list of operation files.
+option to provide the MCP Server with a list of operation files.
 For each operation file you provide, the MCP Server creates an MCP tool that calls the corresponding GraphQL operation.

-option can also be used to specify a directory.
-All files with a .graphql
+option to specify a directory.
+The server then loads all files with a .graphql

-will be hot reloaded.
-When specifying a file, the MCP tool will be updated when the file contents are modified.
-When specifying a directory, operations exposed as MCP tools will be updated when files are added, modified, or removed from the directory.
+are hot reloaded.
+When you specify a file, the MCP tool is updated when the file contents are modified.
+When you specify a directory, operations exposed as MCP tools are updated when files are added, modified, or removed from the directory.

 From persisted query manifests